mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 ### Defining the collection name
 {: .mt}

-Within Umbraco it is expected that an entity has a name property so we need to let Fluidity know which property to use as the name field or if our entity doesn't have a single name property, then how to construct a name value from an entity instance.
+Within Umbraco it is expected that an entity has a name property so we need to let Fluidity know which property to use for the name or if our entity doesn't have a single name property, then how to construct a name from an entities other properties.
 We do this by using either the `SetNameProperty` or `SetNameFormat` methods on a `FluidityCollectionConfig` instance.

 #### SetNameProperty(Lamda nameProperytyExpression) *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}